 Pitch your tent on the edge of this ancient, secluded woodland, and gaze at the arching Milky Way and over 7,000 stars and planets.
-Visit one of the three visitor centres at Glentrool, Kiroughtree or Clatteringshaws for best views in the forest.
+Visit one of the three visitor centres at Glentrool, Kiroughtree or Clatteringshaws for the best views in the forest.

-Nearest campsite: Barnard Castle Club Site
+Nearest campsite: Culzean Castle Club Site.

 Designated as an Area of Outstanding Natural Beauty in 1988, the North Pennines has more Dark Sky Discovery Sites than anywhere else in the UK.
-Hosting the North Pennines Stargazing Festival from the 23rd October until the 3rd November, this area of mountainous moorland is an ideal location for stargazing.

-Pay a visit to the observatory at Allenheads Contemporary Arts, learn about the local astronomical community and marvel at the Milky Way and the constellation of Orion.
+Whilst visiting, you can see the observatory at Allenheads Contemporary Arts, learn about the local astronomical community and marvel at the Milky Way and the constellation of Orion.